Part 1, Part 2

 I could go on of course - so many of my clients have told me all of those things and more... and in fact, I know them only too well myself!
 How many mirror your experience?

 It may be too late, but if there's still a glimmer of hope have a look at my page on How to Create the Best Chance of Getting Back Together.
 There may still be a chance to mend your broken relationship.

 If there is no time to waste, don't wait!
-Speak to someone - a Qualified Online Counsellor specialised in break-ups - right now.
+Speak to someone - a qualified online counsellor right now.

 There's so much to say when you're heartbroken.
 At the very least, though, I want to leave you today feeling a little more hopeful.